iancervone/ios-structs-classes-lab/README.md

 Change the declaration of `bilbo` so that the above three lines of code **do** work:

+this code will not work because the variable "bilbo" is declared as a constant which cant be mutated.
+In order to give bilbo new values it needs to be decalred with the key word "var" instead of let

+struct Alien {
+var name: String
+var height: Double
+var homePlanet: String
+}
+var bilbo = Alien(name: "Bilbo", height: 1.67, homePlanet: "Venus")

+bilbo.name = "Jake"
+bilbo.height = 1.42
+bilbo.homePlanet = "Saturn"

 ## Question 3

 Consider this bit of code that uses the `Giant` class: